 Edward Hillam provides some top tips on the two fighters to help you determine the outcome of the boxing match and, therefore, who to place your bet on.

 Heavyweight sensation Anthony Joshua takes on his toughest test to date when facing fellow undefeated champion Joseph Parker at the Principality Stadium on the final day of March.
 One man will exit the ring with IBF, IBO, WBA, and WBO world title belts, cementing his place as the future of the division.

 The early Joshua vs Parker betting would have you believe Londoner AJ only has to turn up to win the bout, but those with a keen interest in the noble art know that is just not the case.
-Reflecting this, Betfair are taking bets on both fighters being knocked down, while Betway are looking to attract those gambling on the fight going the distance.
+Reflecting this, Betfair is taking bets on both fighters being knocked down, while Betway is looking to attract those gambling on the fight going the distance.

 The odds make a play on Anthony Joshua to win the fight pretty pointless.
 Few would take any joy in risking £12 to win £1.
 Anything can happen in boxing's top division – here are a few things worth knowing before getting your cash down.